Vasanta (season): Sufi festival

 The first day of Spring (Boshonto) of Bengali month Falgun, of the Bengali calendar, celebrated in Bangladesh and West Bengal with processions, fairs and family time.
 In Bengali, Pahela stands for 'first' and 'Falgun' is eleventh month of the Bengali calendar.
 This day is marked with colourful celebration and traditionally, women wear yellow saris to celebrate this day.
 This celebration is also as Boshonto Utshob (বসন্ত উৎসব; Spring Festival).

 Pakistan

 Basant celebrations in Pakistan are limited.
 Instead, the Jashn-e-baharaan (Urdu) spring festival is celebrated for one month.
-Basant does continue in Lahore, Punjab,"Pakistan's Basant festival."
-Things Asian photoessay. however, the festival and the term "Basant" is associated with the annual kite flying festival rather than the historical Spring festival itself.
+Basant does continue in Lahore, Punjab, however, the festival and the term "Basant" is associated with the annual kite flying festival rather than the historical Spring festival itself.
 Typically kite manufacturers announce one Sunday either in February or March as the Basant day, which sees record numbers of kites being flown across the city.